-13) M2F 32G (M.2 Socket 3 Connector)
+6) M2F_32G (M.2 Socket 3 Connector)

-The M.2 connector supports M.2 SATA SSDs and M.2 PCIe SSDs and support RAID configuration through the AMD Chipset.
-Please note that an M.2 PCIe SSD cannot be used to create a RAID set either with an M.2 SATA SSD or a SATA hard drive and can only be used to build a RAID set with UEFI.
+The M.2 connector supports M.2 SATA SSDs or M.2 PCIe SSDs and supports SATA RAID configuration.
+Please note that an M.2 PCIe SSD cannot be used to create a RAID array.
 Refer to Chapter 3, "Configuring a RAID Set," for instructions on configuring a RAID array.